This Tutorial Explains The Requirements, Salary, And Experience Needed For Video Game Tester Job:

 Q #2) What do game testers actually do?

 Answer: Game testers are required to play video games for hours with little breaks.
-During the end of the development time, testers may be required to play the game for 24 hours to check any problems before the release.
+During the end of the development time, testers may be required to play the game for 24 hours to check for any problems before the release.

 Companies may also ask testers to do certain repetitive tasks to test the performance of the game.